 4. Take an Online Course

-Some online courses will equip you with a nice shiny star on your resume that will heighten your chances of being hired.
+Some online courses, like Kevin King’s training course, will equip you with a nice shiny star on your resume that will heighten your chances of being hired.
 You don’t necessarily need a degree on a topic to show that you have a fair amount of knowledge and expertise in it.
 For example, if a hiring manager were comparing two job candidates, one with a business management degree and another with a course credential on the same topic, their decision would most likely come down to the interview, not the weight of the credential itself, because at that point, both applicants are probably skilled enough to do the job.

 5. Start an Online Retail Business